 BROADMAYNE PARISH COUNCIL

-In attendance Dr J Davis (Clerk), District Cllrs N Bundy and Thacker (from minute 18/36), and six members of the public.
+Dr J Davis (Clerk), Dorset Cllr Tarr and approximately 50 members of the public.

 Apologies for absence

-18/35 The minutes of the meeting held on 5 February 2018 were approved as a correct record and signed.
+The minutes of the meeting held on 6 December 2021 were approved and would be signed as a correct record.

 Planning and Tree Matters

-18/39 (a) The Clerk presented the March financial statement, and drew the Council’s attention to the receipts and payments since the last meeting.
-It was proposed by Cllr Eaglestone, seconded by Cllr Toogood, and RESOLVED to approve the following payments:
+(a) The Clerk had prepared the January financial statement, showing the receipts and payments since the last meeting.
+It was proposed by Cllr Toogood, seconded by Cllr Lamb, and RESOLVED to approve the following payments: